Looking for new clients? Meet them on Reedsy

 💡 Job titles: legal editor, legal researcher, legal reporter

-To find book editing internships, check Indeed, LinkedIn and, if you’re still in school or recently graduated, your college’s job search portal.
-It’s also worth getting involved in Twitter — at least as a reader.
-Managing editors and publishers tweet about vacancies and networking events all the time!
+To find book editing internships, check Indeed, LinkedIn, and, if you are still in school or have recently graduated, your college’s job search portal.
+It’s also worth getting involved in social media platforms such as Twitter — at least as a reader.
+Managing editors and publishers post about vacancies and networking events all the time!

 How to become an editor | Clem Flanagan's photo